Prepare For Your Guaranteed 529 Plan Withdrawal This Winter

 Online withdrawal and paper check delivery

 If you’ve opted to have the 529 withdrawal sent to your bank account or check sent to you, or to your beneficiary’s bank account or a check sent to the beneficiary, you will then need to mail your personal check to the school to cover your child’s qualified costs.
-If you have elected to have your withdrawal sent as a check, allow for some additional time to complete this process due to the United States Postal Service’s delivery schedule and the school’s processing procedures.
+If you have elected to have your withdrawal sent as a check, allow for extra time to complete this process due to the United States Postal Service’s delivery schedule and the school’s processing procedures.

 When making the withdrawal, you must provide the correct school address to where the check should be sent as well as the beneficiary’s name and school ID number.
 CollegeAdvantage does not provide school addresses.